almads/projects/README.md

 **Overview:**
 The "Super Sudoku Solver" project focuses on implementing a program capable of solving any given 9x9 Sudoku puzzle using a backtracking algorithm.
 It provides hands-on experience with linear structures, particularly stacks, two-dimensional arrays, and algorithmic problem-solving techniques.

-**Learning Goals:**
-- Gain experience with working with linear structures, specifically stacks, for solving Sudoku puzzles.
-- Understand the manipulation of two-dimensional arrays in Java for representing Sudoku grids.
-- Learn to implement a backtracking algorithm to efficiently solve Sudoku puzzles.

 **Specifications:**
 The project comprises four classes:
 1. **SudokuPuzzle:** Represents a configuration of a Sudoku puzzle, including starting, solved, or intermediate configurations.